AquaWallet/aqua-wallet/DEVELOPMENT.md

 2. [Install fvm](https://fvm.app/docs/getting_started/installation/)

+3. `git clone` this repo

-3. Run `fvm use` in the git repo directory which will install and set the correct version of Flutter for the project.
+4. Run `fvm use` in the git repo directory which will install and set the correct version of Flutter for the project.

-4. Run `make setup` (run it whenever you pull from upstream.)
+5. Run `make setup` (run it whenever you pull from upstream.)

 - `make setup` pulls all the dependencies configured in `pubspec.yaml` as well as pre-built binaries for GDK as well as `boltz-rust`.
 - We use a forked version of GDK which can be found in https://github.com/sideswap-io/gdk/tree/pset_stable .
 Instead of using the pre-built binaries you can build it form source and use it as well.